Colicky Baby? How to interpret the crying

 • Skin symptoms: Red rash on buttocks or any part of the body, facial flushing, eczema, localized swelling (a patch of skin that is raised and red).

 • Gastrointestinal symptoms: Diarrhea, vomiting, regurgitation, decreased weight gain.

 • Respiratory symptoms: Rhinitis, nasal discharge, breathlessness, asthma.

 Some of the allergic symptoms mimic other conditions, such as flatulence or reflux.
-This can cause a lot of confusion, making it harder for you to determine what’s bother your baby.
-Here’s a tip, most of the time allergies manifest in the form of skin lesions and diarrhea.
+This can cause a lot of confusion, making it harder for you to determine what’s bothering your baby.
+Here’s a tip- most of the time allergies manifest in the form of skin lesions and diarrhea.

 While the language of crying can be stress-inducing it’s an important skill to learn in order to properly monitor your baby’s health.

 VISBIOME INFANT DROPS IS A HIGH POTENCY PROBIOTIC DESIGNED FOR YOUR BABY'S TUMMY.
 IN A DOUBLE-BLIND, PLACEBO CONTROLLED STUDY VISBIOME® INFANT DROPS REDUCED CRYING TIME IN INFANTS UP TO 70%.ORDER NOW